sebastiansierra777/fat-tails/README.md

 ## 🎯 Overview

-This project analyzes the daily log-returns of major tech stocks: Palantir, Tesla, NVIDIA, Broadcom, Meta, Microsoft, and Apple.
+This project analyzes the daily log-returns of major tech stocks: Palantir, Tesla & NVIDIA.

 Using Python, I will build empirical histograms from these daily log-returns and compare them against their overlaid fitted normal distribution probability density functions, with the goal of contrasting the observed empirical results